net-lisias-pn/SteamDownloader/Docs/HOW-TO.md

 Once a `.7z` file is found, the respective depot is ignored.
 If by any reason the process fail, you will need to delete the `.7z` files and start again.

-Be advised: this is a terribly intensive CPU and memory process, got watch a movie or play a videogame somewhere else - this is going to take a while.
+Be advised: this is a terribly intensive CPU and memory process, go watch a movie or play a videogame somewhere else - this is going to take a while.

 ## Dependencies